Vlad-Gheorghita/WFH-Calendar/README.md

 # :calendar: WFH Calendar

-This custom calendar allows you to mark a specific day when working from home in the current month in order to keep track of the remaining days available.
-This application was made with Angular and Firebase as backend and hosting.
+This custom calendar lets you mark specific days when working from home during the current month, helping you track the remaining available days.
+The application is built with Angular and uses Firebase for the backend and hosting.
 You can access the website by clicking [here](https://wfh-calendar.web.app).

 ## 🔧 Architecture